Most countries argue that Israel violated international law in the recent historic hearing at the UN court - ExBulletin

 Most countries argue that Israel violated international law in the recent historic hearing at the UN court

-THE HAGUE (AP) The United Nations' highest court on Monday ended landmark proceedings on the legality of Israel's 57-year occupation of lands sought by the Palestinians for a future state, with most voices in the hearing arguing against the Israeli government.
+THE HAGUE — The United Nations' top court on Monday ended landmark proceedings on the legality of Israel's 57-year occupation of lands sought by the Palestinians for a future state, with most voices in the hearing arguing against the Israeli government.

 Over six days, the International Court of Justice heard from an unprecedented number of countries, and most argued that Israel was violating international law and called for the creation of an independent Palestinian state.